luciofer/crud-java-spring/README.md

 ```

 ## Database
-The database used for this project is [PostgresSQL](https://www.postgresql.org/download/).
+The database used for this project is [PostgresSQL](https://www.postgresql.org/download/) running on [Docker](https://www.docker.com/).
-The necessary database migrations are managed using Flyway.
+The necessary database migrations are managed using [Flyway](https://flywaydb.org/).

 ## ✉ Contact